samuelfneumann/Construct/README.md

 ```python
 import X
 ```
 then to use `y` in a configuration file you need to specify it as `X.Y.y`.
-In instead you import `Y` in your includes file, you can specify `y` as `Y.y`.
+If instead you import `Y` in your includes file, you can specify `y` as `Y.y`.
 If you use `from X.Y import y` in your includes file, then you can specify `y` as `y` in your configuration file.
 The general rule is that however you would